-The Maya had a wide array of major and minor gods.
-And while there were gods for all aspects of Maya life they had a particular focus on god of agriculture and for the elite.
+The Maya had a wide array of major and minor gods which evolved over the years.
+And while there were gods for all aspects of Maya life, gods of agriculture and gods for the elite were particularly important.

 The role of each god and their names often changed over time.
-And to make things even more confusing, academics haven't translated the gods' names into our alphabet in a consistent way.
+And to make things even more confusing, academics haven't always translated the gods' Maya names into our alphabet in a consistent way.